Tuesday, March 10, 2026

 An Oracle built-in embedding algorithm

-The model_name identifier given when loading the ONNX model via DBMS_VECTOR
+The model_name given when loading the ONNX model via DBMS_VECTOR

 A column alias

-MINILM_L12 is the model_name parameter you supply to DBMS_VECTOR.LOAD_ONNX_MODEL.
+MINILM_L12 is the model_name parameter supplied to DBMS_VECTOR.LOAD_ONNX_MODEL.
 It becomes an Oracle Mining Model object stored in the data dictionary.
-VECTOR_EMBEDDING looks up that object by name and runs inference using the ONNX graph inside the DB engine.

 Q7.
 What is the cumulative maximum size of all ONNX models that can be loaded into one Oracle 23ai database?